 A struggling school in the past, Madison is poised to make a strong turn around after earning STEM (science, technology, engineering, and math) certification from the state of Indiana.
 By forming strong partnerships with community institutions such as Notre Dame and ND Energy, Madison will be using hands-on STEM activities to peak the students’ interests and natural curiosities.
 ND Energy is part of an ND contingent that hopes to form a long-term relationship for the betterment of both.

-ND Energy expresses its sincere thanks to the students who gave up their time to share their personal energy interests with Madison on a Friday morning.
+ND Energy appreciates the students who gave up their time to share their personal energy interests with Madison on a Friday morning.
 They were: Erin Lenke, Tessa Clarizio, Brittany Benninger, Caroline McCutcheon, Jacqueline Zawada, Haley Christian, Audrey Immonen, Greg Campion, Anna Scartz, Katherine Conlisk, Beruchya Dao-Bai, Bobby Wellendorf, Shane Anderson, Erika Kim, and Marion Delaney.
 Those who helped plan the activities included Justin Blake, Erika Black, Rory Burke, Matthew Magiera, Alex Baumann, Tansy Wang, Joseph Levano, Kevin Weaver, Matt Schaefer, Chris Hume, and Matt Chamberlain.

 ND Energy is a University Research Center whose mission is to build a better world by creating new energy technologies and systems and educating individuals to help solve the most critical energy challenges facing our world today.
 For more information, visit the ND Energy website at energy.nd.edu or contact Barbara Villarosa, Business and Communications Pro gram Director, at email@example.com or 574-631-4776.